dmx-systems/dmx-documentation/docs/devel.rst

 The plugin main class must declare that it implements the plugin's service interface.
 (So you need to import the service interface.)
 Each service method implementation must be ``public``.
 Annotate each service method implementation with ``@Override``.

-As an example see the implementation of the //Topicmaps// service:
+As an example see the implementation of the *Topicmaps* service:

 .. code-block:: java